Trendy Apartment Plants You Need

 Fiddle-Leaf Fig | Ficus lyrata

-Where to buy: Amazon, $79
+Where to buy: Amazon, Fast-Growing Trees

 Difficulty: 6/10

-Light Level: Lots of direct light
+Light level: Lots of direct light

 Size: Large